MangiolaLaboratory/sccomp/README.md

 ```

 ![](man/figures/unnamed-chunk-11-1.png)<!-- -->

+## Visualisation of the MCMC chains from the posterior distribution

 It is possible to directly evaluate the posterior distribution.
 In this
 example we plot the Monte Carlo chain for the slope parameter of the